 user ID to something else.
 If they do, we'll know the token has been tampered with.

-instead of using random strings that require us to store and lookup the meaning of those strings on the server.
+That's it!
+JSON web tokens allow us to create tokens that actually contain information, instead of using random strings that require us to store and lookup the meaning of those strings on the server.
 It makes life simpler.

 Oh, and by the way - once you eventually deploy your API, make sure it only works over SSL.
 No matter how you do authentication, tokens can be stolen.
 So, use HTTPS!